 Doncic's triple-double lifts Mavericks past Spurs

-Luka Doncic scored 26 points, distributed 14 assists and took 10 rebounds as the visiting Dallas Mavericks made the plays needed in the final three minutes to hold off the San Antonio Spurs 109-103 on Wednesday in the Alamo City.
-The Mavericks led by 10 points at the half and by 11 after three before San Antonio rallied in the final period.
-The game was tied at 96 on a Lonnie Walker IV 3-pointer with 4:01 to play before Dallas got a three-point play and a 3-pointer by Porzingis and a 3-pointer from Seth Curry to move back in front for good at 105-96.
+Luka Doncic scored 26 points, distributed 14 assists and grabbed 10 rebounds as the visiting Dallas Mavericks made the plays needed in the final three minutes to hold off the San Antonio Spurs 109-103 on Wednesday.
+The Mavericks led by 10 points at the half and by 11 after three quarters before San Antonio rallied in the final period.
+The game was tied at 96 after a 3-pointer by the Spurs' Lonnie Walker IV with 4:01 to play before Dallas got a three-point play and a 3-pointer by Kristaps Porzingis and a 3-pointer from Seth Curry to move back in front for good at 105-96.

-Kristaps Porzingis led Dallas with 28 points and 12 rebounds.
-Tim Hardaway Jr. added 17 points and Dorian Finney-Smith hit for 14 for the Mavericks.
-DeMar DeRozan led San Antonio with 27 points, with Marco Belinelli scoring 14 points and Walker IV and Bryn Forbes and 12 and 10 points, respectively.
+Porzingis led Dallas with 28 points and 12 rebounds.
+Tim Hardaway Jr. added 17 points, and Dorian Finney-Smith contributed 14 for the Mavericks, who won for the fourth time in five games.
+DeMar DeRozan led San Antonio with 27 points and nine assists.
+Marco Belinelli scored 14 points while Walker and Bryn Forbes and 12 and 10 points, respectively.
 The Spurs have lost two straight and seven of their past nine games.

-Porzingis paced Dallas with 16 points and Hardaway added 10, the final of which came on a buzzer-beating 3-pointer at the end of the second quarter.
+Porzingis paced Dallas with 16 points and Hardaway added 10 before the break, the final of which came on a buzzer-beating 3-pointer at the end of the second quarter.
 DeRozan led San Antonio with 15 points in the first half but also was assessed a technical foul for arguing a non-foul call late in the second.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)